Robotic-Systems-Labs/RoboticSystemsLabs/docs/EGR-455-Labs/455_Lab_02-FindingMotorConstant/egr455_Lab_02.md

 1. After writing the code to the PSoC with the PSoC program to display the encoder`s count value, rotate the spindle/hub to determine which way to turn it to get an increasing count value.
 2. Once you know which way to turn the spindle/hub, press the reset button to zero out the count.
-3. Now, carefully, and slowly rotate the spindle/hub 8 to 12 rotations.
+3. Now, carefully, and slowly rotate the spindle/hub 8 to 20 rotations.
     * To help track the complete revolution of the spool, use the hole that is near one of the corners of the hexagon in relation to a fixed point.
+    * Your accuracy of the CPR value increases as you increase the number of rotations used to get the CPR value.
 4. Note the count value and the number of rotations.
 5. Divide the count value by the number of revolutions to get an average CPR.

+{: .warning-title}
+> Counter Max Count Value
+>
+> There is a limit to how high the counter value will go before resetting.
+This value for me was about 65500.
+> So, I would suggest that when the counter value is near 65K, finish that rotation as to be the last one.

 </details>